stsurya/Linux/Day-3/LinuxIQ.md

 ## 20) What is package manager in linux ?

 A) A package manager is a collection of tools that automates the process of installing, upgrading, configuring, removing software packages in consistent manner.

+## 21) How shell script starting line looks like ?

+A) `#1/bin/bash`

+## 22) What is the use of nohup command ?

+A) nohup command is used to run a command/script in the background even after logging out from the shell.

+## 23) What is the purpose of /var directory ?

+A) The /var directory contains variable data like system logs, temporary files required for running applications.

+## 24) What is the purpose of /etc/hosts ?

+A) It us used to map hostnames to IP addresses.

+## 25) How do you change the hostname of linux system ?

+A) You can use `hostnamectl` command or by editing `/etc/hostname` file.

+## 26) Explain the purpose of netstat command ?

+A) netstat is used to display the network connections of the linux system.

+## 27) What are Cron jobs ?

+A) Cron jobs automate repetitve tasks, ensuring they run at scheduled times without manual intervention.

+## 28) How does cron work ?

+A) Cron uses a daemon(a background process) called cron to execute the scheduled tasks.
+The configuration for these tasks is stored in a filec called crontab.